 It would be nice to make Maskcara a one stop shop when it comes to makeup but that’s not the case for me.
 Some products they just don’t sell and other’s aren’t for me.

-Things I Like About Maskcara Beauty
+Things I Like About Maskcara (Now Seint) Beauty

 - Maskcara Beauty has lots of wonderful things about it before even getting into how the makeup works.

 It’s made in the USA. *Adding in an update here.
 Sadly, this is not completely true anymore.
 In 2018, Maskcara made a switch to China for some of their product production.